Thomas Edward Bowdich: Life

-Bowdich was born at Bristol and educated at Bristol Grammar School.
+Bowdich was born in Bristol, England, and was educated at Bristol Grammar School.
 In 1813, he married Sarah Wallis, who shared his subsequent career.

 In 1814, through his uncle, John Hope Smith, governor of the British Gold Coast settlements, he obtained a writership in the service of the African Company of Merchants and was sent to Cape Coast.

-In 1817, he was sent, with two companions, William Hutchison and Henry Tedlie, to Kumasi on a mission to Osei Bonsu, the King of Asante, and chiefly through his skillful diplomacy the mission succeeded in its object of securing British control over the coast natives.
+In 1817, he was sent, with two companions, William Hutchison and Henry Tedlie, to Kumasi on a mission to Osei Bonsu, the King of Asante, and chiefly through his skilful diplomacy the mission succeeded in its object of securing British control over the coast natives.

 In 1818, Bowdich returned to England, and in 1819 published an account of his mission and of the study he had made of the court of Kumasi, entitled Mission from Cape Coast Castle to Ashantee, &c.
 (London, 1819).
 He donated his Ashanti collection to the British Museum on his return, although the items would not receive the attention of the museum's trustees until after his death.
 His collection was an attempt to acquire items that depicted local crafts at the time.
 The collection remains the earliest documented one of Ashanti material, some of them the oldest surviving from that time, such as the oldest-known surviving adinkra cloth.

 Bowdich publicly attacked the management of the African committee who ran the African Company of Merchants.
 His strictures were instrumental in leading the British government to dissolve the African Company and assume direct control over the Gold Coast.

-From 1820 to 1822, Bowdich lived in Paris, studying mathematics and the natural sciences, and was on intimate terms with Georges Cuvier, Alexander von Humboldt and other savants.
-During his stay in France he edited several works on Africa, and also wrote scientific works.
+From 1820 to 1822, Bowdich lived in Paris, France, studying mathematics and the natural sciences, and he was on intimate terms with Georges Cuvier, Alexander von Humboldt and other savants.
+During his stay in France, Bowdich edited several works on Africa, and also wrote scientific works.